-Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
-Replace fuse or reset circuit breaker.
-Power surge.
-Unplug the microwave oven, then plug it back in.
-Plug not fully inserted into wall outlet.
-Make sure the 3-prong plug on oven is fully inserted into wall outlet.
-Control panel lighted, yet oven will not start.
-Door not securely closed.
-Open the door and close securely.
-START/PAUSE not pressed after entering cooking selection. • Press START/PAUSE .
-Another selection entered already in oven and CLEAR/OFF not pressed to cancel it. • Press CLEAR/OFF.
-Cooking time not entered after pressing TIME COOK .
-Make sure you have entered cooking time after pressing TIME COOK .
-START/PAUSE was pressed accidentally.
-Reset cooking program and press START/PAUSE.
-Food weight not entered after selecting AUTO DEFROST .
-Make sure you have entered food weight after selecting AUTO DEFROST.
-Oven was paused accidentally.
-Press START/PAUSE to restart the cooking program.
+Problem Possible Cause What to Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
+Power surge. • Unplug the microwave oven, then plug it back in.
+Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
+Control panel lighted, yet oven Door not securely closed. • Open the door and close securely. will not start Start not pressed after entering cooking selection. • Press Start.
+Another selection entered already in oven and Stop/Clear not pressed to cancel it. • Press Stop/Clear twice.
+Cooking time not entered after pressing Time Cook. • Make sure you have entered cooking time after pressing Time Cook.
+Stop/Clear was pressed accidentally. • Reset cooking program and press Start.
+Defrosting category or food weight not entered after pressing Auto Defrost. • Make sure you have entered a defrosting category and food weight after pressing Auto Defrost.